 ¡Hola, soy Lorena!

-Studying Spanish is a classroom setting gave me the fundamentals to be able to form sentences.
-Traveling took me outside of my comfort zone, and fueled my curiosity to know more about the culture and traditions.
+However, traveling took my language learning to the next level.
+It took me outside of my comfort zone, and fueled my curiosity to know more about languages, cultures and traditions.
 I yearned deeply to be able to understand the stories and conversations I was hearing.

-It has not been easy, but it has been so very worth every second.
+Needless to say, my bilingual parenting journey has not been easy, but it has been so very worth every second.
 As Kevin Wong beautifully states: “though raising children is often a thankless job, bilingualism is a gift that they will undoubtedly thank you for one day.”

 In 2018 I decided to create this blog.
 It originally an outlet to share my struggles with postpartum depression and a sleepless, colicky infant with reflux.
 However, after three years of ongoing research on bilingual parenting and witnessing my own little bilingual blossom, I decided to narrow down my niche.

 With all of that said, thank you for staying this far.
 I hope you can find your bilingual beginning and a special place here on my blog.
 I look forward to providing you with current and creative content!
-Don’t forget to subscribe below for our blog post updates and access to our free printables!
+Don’t forget to subscribe below for our blog post updates and access to our free Spanish printables!